land-systems/land-systems.github.io/content/news/25-07-30-ludemo-Postdoc/index.md

 The Land Systems for Sustainability Lab from Earth and Life Institute at UCLouvain in Belgium seeks highly qualified & motivated candidates for

-Two Postdoctoral positions, on 'Land use, Sustainability, and Democratic Backsliding'
+Two Postdoctoral positions on 'Land use, Sustainability, and Democratic Backsliding'

 This offer is also published on Euraxess: [https://euraxess.ec.europa.eu/jobs/365457](https://euraxess.ec.europa.eu/jobs/365457)